ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 be used at a specific layer in a domain but also can be used to span across layers for multi-layer network troubleshooting.

-A network incident refers to an unexpected interruption of a network service, degradation of a network service quality, or sub-health of a network service {{TMF724A}}.
+A network incident refers to an undesired occurence such as an unexpected interruption of a network service,degradation of a network service quality, or sub-health of a network service {{?I-D.ietf-nmop-terminology}}{{TM724A}}.
 Different data sources including alarms, metrics, and other anomaly information can be aggregated into one or a few amount of incidents irrespective layer by correlation analysis and the service impact analysis.
 For example, if the protocol-related interface fails to work properly, large amount of alarms may be reported to upper layer management system since a lot of network services may be affected by the interface, but only one aggregated incident regarding the abnormal interface will be reported.
 An incident may also be raised through the analysis of some network performance metrics, for example, as described in SAIN {{?RFC9417}}, network services can be decomposed to several sub-services, specific metrics are monitored for each sub- service, symptoms will occur if services/sub-services are unhealthy